-- w Emergency response protocols: ODUPD has established clear emergency response protocols to ensure that any incidents are responded to promptly and effectively.
-The protocols provide guidance on how to respond to a range of emergencies, including natural disasters, medical emergencies, and security threats. - Safety awareness campaigns: ODUPD regularly engages with the university community through safety awareness campaigns to raise awareness about the importance of upholding a secure campus environment.
-The campaigns cover a range of topics, including personal safety, cyber safety, and emergency preparedness. - 🗥 Collaborative partnerships: ODUPD works closely with other university departments, local law enforcement agencies, and community organizations to ensure that safety and security concerns are addressed collaboratively.
+- Patrol, Selective Enforcement and Surveillance: ODUPD personnel patrol the on and off campus regularly to monitor any suspicious activities.
+Additionally, the campus is equipped with surveillance cameras in strategic locations to enhance security. - mergency response protocols: ODUPD has established clear emergency response protocols to ensure that any incidents are responded to promptly and effectively.
+The protocols provide guidance on how to respond to a range of emergencies, including natural disasters, medical emergencies, and security threats. - Safety awareness campaigns: ODUPD will regularly engage with the VHS community through safety awareness campaigns to raise awareness about the importance of upholding a secure campus environment.
+The campaigns cover a range of topics, including personal safety, cyber safety, and emergency preparedness. - © Collaborative partnerships: ODUPD works closely with other university departments, local law enforcement agencies, and community organizations to ensure that safety and security concerns are addressed collaboratively.
 Educate members of the community about safety strategies, risk awareness, relevant laws and ordinances, safety services and liaisons with the local civic league, in an effort to create a better environment for all community members residing on campus and near ODU.